Huddersfield Corporation Tramways: History

-Construction of tramways in England was covered by the Tramways Act 1870, which allowed local authorities to own the infrastructure, but did not allow a municipal authority to run the service.
+Construction of tramways in England was covered by the Tramways Act 1870 (33 & 34 Vict. c.
+78), which allowed local authorities to own the infrastructure, but did not allow a municipal authority to run the service.
 Huddersfield received authorisation for their system in 1880, and construction began in 1881.
 When they then advertised for an operator, no interest was shown, and so they applied to the Board of Trade for a licence to operate the service themselves.
 This was granted, on the proviso that should a company subsequently express interest, and make a reasonable offer for the cars and associated plant, then Huddersfield would cease to operate the system.
 Trials were carried out using a steam tramway locomotive on Chappel Hill on 13 November 1882, and a Board of Trade inspection on 29 November resulted in 10 mi of track being declared fit for purpose.

 Services started on 11 January 1883.
 Huddersfield was the first local authority in England to operate its own tramcar services, as well as own the tramlines.
 The benefits of this were mostly felt by the employees, notably in being required to work fewer hours per day than employees of neighbouring systems run by private companies.
 Huddersfield corporation employees worked 8-hour days, compared to 14–16 for private employers.

-Part of the system nearly became cable-hauled, as the Hallidie Cable Company offered to build and run a section.
-However, having laid a cable conduit between the tracks and begun work on the foundations of a building to hold the winding-engine, they pulled out of the project, and the Corporation ran steam trams along the tracks.
+Part of the system nearly became cable-hauled, as the Hallidie cable company offered to build and run a section.
+However, having laid a cable conduit between the tracks and begun work on the foundations of a building to hold the winding-engine, they pulled out of the project, and the corporation ran steam trams along the tracks.
 Horse trams were used on the route to Moldgreen until 1888 when they were replaced by steam trams.
 The tram engines were four-wheeled Wilkinson type machines.
 Wilkinson owned an engineering works in Wigan, and tried out a vertical-boilered locomotive on the local tramway.
 He secured sufficient orders that manufacture of his designs were carried out by Beyer, Peacock, and Company in Manchester, Thomas Green & Son in Leeds and Black, Hawthorn & Company in Gateshead.
 Passengers were carried in four-wheeled, open-top cars.
 Those from the Ashbury Railway Carriage and Iron Company Ltd could seat 38, and those from the Starbuck Car and Wagon Company could seat 34.

-As patronage of the system increased, the Corporation ordered some larger tramcars from G.F.
-Milnes & Co. of Birkenhead.
+As patronage of the system increased, the corporation ordered some larger tramcars from G. F. Milnes & Co. of Birkenhead.
 These were bogie vehicles with a covered upper deck and could seat 62 passengers.
 The tram engines were underpowered to haul the new tramcars, and so 15 new locomotives were ordered from Kitson and Company of Leeds, with another 10 from Thomas Green & Son.
-When the system opened, the main depot was in Northumberland Street, but a new depot on Great Northern Street was opened on July 1887, with capacity for 30 locomotives and 30 tramcars.
-The depot included engineering facilities, as the Corporation built two additional locomotives there.
+When the system opened, the main depot was in Northumberland Street, but a new depot on Great Northern Street was opened in July 1887, with capacity for 30 locomotives and 30 tramcars.
+The depot included engineering facilities, as the corporation built two additional locomotives there.